 GitLab's Source Code Management builds on top of Git.
 Git is the leading Version Control System (VCS).
 It excels at tracking changes in source code and makes it easy and transparent to merge changes from different developers into one code base.
 Yet, neither Git nor GitLab SCM are perfect.
 Here are the current main shortcomings:

-In Progress: Commit signing for GitLab UI commits on GitLab.com: Once this is introduced, we will sign web commits and automated commits made by GitLab for all GitLab.com projects.
+Commit signing for GitLab UI commits on GitLab.com: We are planning for the rollout of commit signing for GitLab UI commits on GitLab.com now that the feature has been delivered for Self-Managed and GitLab Dedicated.
+Once this is introduced, we will support signing web commits and automated commits made by GitLab for all GitLab.com projects.

 The Source Code group is not investing in the following opportunities in the immediate future: